Schweppervescence Trophy

 The Matron Stakes is a Victoria Racing Club Group 3 Australian Thoroughbred horse race held under set weight conditions with penalties, for fillies and mares aged three years old and upwards, over a distance of 1600 metres at Flemington Racecourse in Melbourne, Australia in March during the VRC Autumn Racing Carnival.
-Total Prize money is A$200,000.

 History

 The race has had changes in grade and name.
 In 2007 the race was run at Sandown Racecourse.